RealSput/gd-save/README.md

 # gd-save
-A JS library to read and edit the GD savefile quickly.
+A JS library to read and edit the GD savefile in 60 ms or less.

 # Notes
 Currently, this only works for Windows.
 Feel free to make a PR that adds support to other platforms.